The List of Leading Object-Oriented Programming Languages

 Polymorphism

-Our blog will go through the six object-oriented programming languages commonly used today, including Java, C#, Ruby, Python, TypeScript, and PHP.
-Each of these languages has different strengths and weaknesses, but they’re all object-oriented.
+Our blog will go through the nine object-oriented programming languages commonly used today, including Java, C#, Ruby, Python, TypeScript, PHP, Kotlin, R, and Swift.
+Each language has different strengths and weaknesses, but they’re all object-oriented.

-Before we go over the six OOP languages, let’s take a look at what an object-oriented programming language is.
+Before we go over the ten OOP languages, let’s take a look at what an object-oriented programming language is.

 Java